This reading guide offers an overview of relevant data policies, codes of conduct, laws and protocols regarding research data management.

 Below, currently available faculty data protocols are presented.

-Queries regarding the protocol should be addressed to email@example.com.
+Queries regarding the protocols should be addressed to firstname.lastname@example.org.

 Research Data Management Support has specific expertise in setting up data protocols for faculties, projects and groups and will gladly assist you.